Dr Rebecca Hillman

 Drama

 I joined the University of Exeter in 2015.
-Before that I worked at the University of Reading, where I completed my PhD, and began to develop curricula on the relationship between activism and performance.
-I also worked as a sessional lecturer at Kingston University, and as a learning mentor at a pupil referral unit in Slough.
+Before that I worked at the University of Reading, where I developed curricula on the relationship between activism and performance.
+I also worked as a lecturer at Kingston University, and learning mentor at a pupil referral unit in Slough.

 Work and housing precarity, street protest, and trade union organising were formative experiences driving my research at that time.
 My PhD sought to reclaim the political value of dramatic art through practice led research.
 I identified effective practice, paying special attention to theatre made by/for labour movement activists in Britain since the 1960s.
 I collaborated with Reading Trades Council to develop an experimental anti-cuts play that analysed the impact of privatisation and austerity measures on our community, which took place in a disused, town centre pub.

 These experiences continue to underpin my work.
-I have given papers on a wide range of issues concerned with performance as political activism at conferences and public events.
+I have given papers on a wide range of issues concerned with performance as political activism at international conferences and public events.
 A module I wrote in 2016, called Activism and Performance, enables me to examine in depth, with my students, protest and other activist tactics as they evolve around the world, through the lens of performance.
-My recent publications re-evaluate the role of agitprop theatre as an important organising tool and analyse a return of socialist and communist imagery in contemporary political movements.
+My recent publications re-evaluate performance as an organizing tool in class struggle, the role of agitprop theatre in political activism, and the return of socialist and communist imagery in contemporary political movements.
+I am also editor of the new Methuen Drama Student Edition of Willy Russell's musical Blood Brothers.
 My script commemorating the centenary of the Huntley and Palmers’ 1916 Women’s Strike was performed by women from the GMB and UCU unions in 2016, and later that year my work with Banner Theatre, Reel News, Townsend Productions and the General Federation of Trade Unions came to fruition in the first of a series of events to build links between artists and the trade union movement.
-I am currently leading an AHRC Research, Development & Engagement Fellowship, Performing Resistance: the role of theatre and performance in 21st century workers’ movements, which builds directly on those initiatives.
-As well as writing a book for Bloomsbury (2025) to draw together this research, Performing Resistance creates new links between artists and workers' movements in Brazil, India, North America, and the UK.
-Project workshops, and a website and archive (under construction) will deepen understanding of working class culture and the role of performance in workers' movements today.
+I recently led the AHRC Research, Development & Engagement Fellowship, Performing Resistance: the role of theatre and performance in 21st century workers’ movements, which built directly on those initiatives.
+As well as writing a book for Bloomsbury (2026) to draw together this research, Performing Resistance creates new links between artists and workers' movements in Brazil, India, North America, and the UK.
+Project workshops and website deepen understanding of working-class culture and the role of performance in the contemporary labour movement.